1. What type of power is required to run the system?

 5. Where is the gas connection for the system?

-The gas connection for all of the solvent systems is on the back of the system.
+a.
+The gas connection for all the solvent systems is on the back of the system.
 There is a gas inlet label on the back showing the connection point.
 This is also shown on your approval drawing.

 6. Are there any special requirements for the solvents that I use in the system?

+a.
 There are several requirements for the solvents.
 It is recommended that you purchase ACS grade or better solvents with no more than 250 ppm of moisture content.
 If you are planning to use THF or ether it must be inhibitor free.
 The inhibitor (BHT) will react with the filter material and clog the system.

 7. How much solvent do I need to start my system?